ghmyers/FloodplainDOPrediction/README.md

 ## 📍 Project Overview

 Floodplains are critical ecosystems for water quality regulation, yet their dissolved oxygen (DO) dynamics remain poorly understood.
 In this study, we developed a **domain adaptation transfer learning (TL) framework** to predict floodplain DO by leveraging long short-term memory (LSTM) deep learning models trained on river datasets.
+To our knowledge, this is the **first regional predictive model of floodplain DO**.

 ![Conceptual Model of Floodplain DO](figures/floodplain_DO_conceptual_model) *Simplified conceptual model of floodplain DO dynamics as mediated by hydrologically connected riverine water quality and quantity (Created in BioRender.
 Myers, H. (2025) https://BioRender.com/y49l602)*